-- Employment Report: Last month the jobs report came in at 130,000 jobs created for the month of August and market expectations for the September report are for 145,000 jobs created.
-Earnings are expected to come in at a 0.3% increase after last months 0.4% increase.
-The report showed 136,000 jobs created and 0.0% increase in wages.
+- Employment Report: Last month the jobs report came in at 130,000 jobs created for the month of August and market expectations for the September report is for 145,000 jobs created.
+Earnings are expected to come in at a 0.3% increase after last month’s 0.4% increase.
+The report showed 136,000 jobs created and a 0.0% increase in wages.

 Thursday – October 3rd:

 - Weekly Unemployment Claims: Market expectations were for 215,000 claims and the weekly report came in at 219,000 claims.

 - ISM Non-Manufacturing PMI: Last month the reading came in at 56.4 and the market is expecting a reading of 55.0.
 The reading came in at 52.6 and post-reading the bond market rallied pushing the 10y yield down below 1.55%.